Structural constraints to compare phenomenal experience: Layers of Experience

-In this example, each colour represents an aspect of experience and multilayer configurations correspond to the combinations of these aspects, e.g. an experience involving auditory and taste aspects (blue and red) together with another experience involving vision and smell (yellow and green).
-These multilayers of experience can be combined to form more complex configurations between the red and blue multilayer and the yellow and green multilayer.

-The tensor product $\otimes$ places layers in parallel and gives them a determined order (i.e. this product is non-commutative, meaning that $G\otimes H$ is not the same as $H\otimes G$).
-The implicit order given by $\otimes$ is a requirement associated with potentialities of experience and their interactions or combinations (i.e. the potential to interact, being closer or not).
-For example, given three layers $G$, $H$, $K$, the configuration $G\otimes H \otimes K$ says that $G$ have the potentiality to interact with $H$ before $K$.
-Contrary, the configuration $G\otimes K \otimes H$ says that $G$ have the potential to interact with $K$, before $H$.
-Therefore, this operation is non-commutative and imposes an order in the multilayer configuration.

-The tensor also formalizes the intuition of layers of experience $G$ and $H$ as \emph{experienced separated} or \emph{in parallel} and represents how the different experiential layers are presented without interacting between them (for more details see \cite{Sign,Signorelli2020c,Signorelli2020}).
-This could model, for example, specific elements or contents of our experiences that can be distinguished as "separated" in a stream of experience.
+The tensor product $\otimes$ places layers in parallel and gives them a determined order, i.e. this product is non-commutative, meaning that $G\otimes H$ is not the same as $H\otimes G$.
+The implicit order given by $\otimes$ is a requirement associated with potentialities of experience and their interactions or combinations.
+These aspects have either the potential to interact or "as having a sense yet to be actualized" (\cite{Husserl1960}, p.
+46).
+For example, "the perception has horizons made up of other possibilities of perception, as perceptions that we could have, if we actively directed the course of perception otherwise..." (\cite{Husserl1960}, p.
+46).
+The tensor also formalises the intuition of layers of experience $G$ and $H$ as \emph{experienced separated} or \emph{in parallel} and represents how the different experiential layers are presented without interacting between them (for more details see \cite{Sign,Signorelli2020c,Signorelli2020}).
+This could model, for example, specific elements or contents of our experiences that are pre-reflective and can be distinguished as "separated" aspects in a stream of experience.

-Finally, to simplify notation, we fix nodes to the finite set $V$ and denote such a set by $\mathcal{G}^{\otimes C}$ (without reference to $n$).
-We also use the terms layers and multilayers of experience indistinctly as simply \emph{layer}.